 If you’re a media producer, creator, or distributor and your business is excluded from protection under Coverage B, a general liability policy won’t protect you from some of the most likely sources of loss.
 You’ll need media liability coverage.
 Shop today for a comprehensive media liability insurance policy that provides protection from claims, including coverage for punitive damages.

-To find insurance that meets the specific needs of your media company, start by visiting The Hartford.
-The Hartford offers policies with coverage that is specifically designed to help companies in the media industry.
-You can get a quote in minutes by visiting The Hartford today.
+To find insurance that meets the specific needs of your media company, visit CoverWallet.
+It partners with top carriers to find you coverage that is specifically designed to help companies in the media industry.
+Fill out a short online form to get fast quotes on affordable insurance.